Convention Agenda

 Instructors: Joe Elliott & Katie Janik (Accident Fund) · Location: Prairies (4–6), Lower Level

-Explore what it means to be an ethical insurance professional, how values influence decisions, how to spot ethical hazards, and your role in preventing fraud.
-Designed to elevate professionalism and strengthen judgment.
+Join AF Group’s engaging Ethics course to explore what it means to be an ethical insurance professional.
+Discover how your values shape your decisions, learn to recognize ethical hazards, and understand your role in preventing insurance fraud.
+This session is designed to inspire reflection, elevate your professionalism, and empower you to lead with integrity.

 CE